Home » Vegetables & Sides » Summer Squash Casserole with Zucchini and Corn

 Notes

-I like the flavor of the herb seasoned stuffing mix for the breadcrumb topping, but you can also substitute panko breadcrumbs instead.
-If you do use the panko, you’ll want to toast them first before combining with the parmesan cheese and butter to make sure they are good and crunchy in the final dish.
+• I like the flavor of the herb seasoned stuffing mix for the breadcrumb topping, but you can also substitute panko breadcrumbs if desired.

 Nutrition